-Do you think you may get bored with winery tours and tastings in Napa Valley?
-Not to worry: Napa Valley tours encompass a wonderful variety of things to do and see.
+Are you considering a Napa vacation but wondering if you might get bored with winery tours and tastings?
+Not to worry: Napa Valley and all the tours available there encompass a wonderful variety of things to do and see.

-Why not see the Napa Valley from the air with a balloon ride and tour?
-This is not a glitzy or tourist-y place, after all — it has some of the most beautiful landscapes and vistas in the world, marbelled with working vineyards, natural wonders, quaint downtowns, wildlife preserves, antique trains, old growth forests, wild rivers and dude ranches.
-Why not get a bird’s eye view of everything from a balloon?
+Why not see the Napa Valley from the air with a balloon ride tour?
+This is not merely a glitzy place, after all — it has some of the most beautiful landscapes and vistas in the world, marbeled with working vineyards, natural wonders, quaint downtown areas, wildlife preserves, antique trains, old growth forests, wild rivers and dude ranches.
+Why not enjoy a bird’s eye view of it all?

 Remember, though, that the Napa Valley is home to many points of interest other than wineries.
 Bicycle tours are very popular, with some that are guided and some that outfit you with a self-guided map (and bike/helmet rentals, etc.).
 Because the weather during the winter months can be unpredictable, some bicycle tour operators offer bus or mini-coach tours instead.
-But if you are adventurous, get the self-guided maps and make a full-day adventure.
-And, should you want to travel a bit more effortlessly, check out the Napa Valley Segway tours.
-It’s a great way to experience the valley!
+But if you are adventurous, why not get the self-guided map and make a full day of it?
+And, should you want to travel a bit more effortlessly, check out Segway Napa.
+It’s a great way to experience some different locations in the valley!

-Regardless of whether your visit is for a family vacation, a romantic getaway, a corporate retreat, a wedding or simply some exercise in the great outdoors, you are sure to find a Napa Valley tour that fits the bill.
+Regardless of whether your visit is for a family vacation, a romantic getaway, a corporate retreat, a wedding or simply to get some exercise and enjoy the great outdoors, you’re sure to find a Napa Valley tour that fits the bill.

 Photo of Napa hot air balloon by leduardo via flickr (Creative Commons); Photo of Wine Tour Bus outside of Clos Pegase Winery by Johnn via flickr (Creative Commons); and Photo of Napa Valley Wine Train interior by Jim G via flickr (Creative Commons).